Recurrent Lorentzian Weyl spaces: Einstein-Weyl structures with recurrent curvature tensor

 where $H$ is given by \eqref{eq:H} with non-vanishing $a(u)$. \end{prop} Since the non-closed Lorentzian Einstein-Weyl manifolds with recurrent curvature tensor are exactly those of the form \eqref{eq:3D2}, the symmetry analysis from the previous section can be directly applied to the recurrent Einstein-Weyl manifolds.
 In particular, there is a unique one with maximal (2-dimensional) Lie algebra of symmetries:

 0.5cm

 {\bf Acknowledgements.} The authors thank Boris Kruglikov for helpful discussions.
 A.D. was supported by grant MUNI/A/1092/2021 of Masaryk University.
-A.G. acknowledges institutional support of University of Hradec Kr\'alov\'e.
+A.G. was partially supported by the project GF24-10031K of Czech Science Foundation (GA\v{C}R).
 E.S. was supported by the Norwegian Financial Mechanism 2014-2021 (project registration number 2019/34/H/ST1/00636) and the Tromsø Research Foundation (project ``Pure Mathematics in Norway'').